aki-null/epsilon-script/README.md

 ```
 where `i` is a variable.

-Constant string concatenation happens at compilation and produces no garbage:
+Constant string concatenation happens at compilation and allocates no memory:
 ```
 "Debug: " + 42 * 42
 ```

 ### Custom Functions

-Custom functions that allocate memory will produce garbage when called.
+Custom functions will allocate memory when called if they perform allocations.

 ## Motivation